Senior Resources » 10 Part-Time Job Ideas for Boomers

 Do you have a passion for teaching?
 A love for learning?
 Why not utilize those skills and sign up to be a substitute teacher?
 Substitute teachers work on an as-needed basis, meaning you won’t be bound to a set schedule.
 How’s that for a happy medium?

 If you love books, you should consider working in a library.
 More specifically, you should become a librarian aide!
-These unsung heroes of the library work closely with the head librarian and are responsible for cataloguing new materials and helping patrons find books.
-Imagine—you might be able to help a bookworm discover a new favorite!
+These unsung heroes of the library work closely with the head librarian and are responsible for cataloging new materials and helping patrons find books.
+Imagine: you might help a bookworm discover a new favorite!
 There’s nothing more magical than that.

 Advertisement.